 Applying Investigative Skills from the Financial Crime World to Genealogy

 Kate started her career as an investigator fighting financial crime.
-Learn how to apply the skill set she developed investigating fraud, money laundering and high-net worth individuals to your genealogical research pursuits.
+Learn how to apply the skills she developed investigating fraud, money laundering, and high-net-worth individuals to your genealogical research pursuits.

 *A version of this presentation geared towards professionals in the forensic field of genealogy is also available.